Logoi-Linguistics/Logoi-Linguistics/README.md

 Whereas generative LLMs analogize the proverbial "right hemisphere" of artificial thought (e.g., creative faculties), Logoi represents a step toward a complementary "left hemisphere" of artificial thought (e.g., rational faculties) by way of a declarative SLM (small language model).

 > [!NOTE]
 > As of November 2024: Logoi's construction has been 100% mouseless.
-There is neither sound nor sane reason for this design decision, but inertia stubbornly remains, as is commonly known, a pervasive property of all matter in the cosmos, micro- & macro-, massive & otherwise.
+There is neither sound nor sane reason for this design decision, but inertia stubbornly remains, as is commonly known, a pervasive property of all matter in the cosmos (micro- & macro-), massive & otherwise.

+### Logoi, Literally

 ```